OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 expressed in terms of `eqn.q_vec` and `eqn.res_vec` rather than `eqn.q` and `eqn.res`.  `eqn.assembleSolution` and `eqn.disassmbleSolution` exist to
 transform back and forth between the vector and 3D array forms.
-In order to compute the Jacobian efficiently, it is necessary to work with teh 3D arrays.
+In order to compute the Jacobian efficiently, it is necessary to work with the 3D arrays.
-For this reason, the `evalResidual` must work only with `eqn.q` and `eqn.res` and let the caller decide whether or not to transform into the vector form.
+For this reason, `evalResidual` must work only with `eqn.q` and `eqn.res` and let the caller decide whether or not to transform into the vector form.

 Newton's method supports both finite differences and complex step for